Macil/browserify-hmr/README.md

 [react-transform-hmr](https://github.com/gaearon/react-transform-hmr) and
 [ud](https://github.com/AgentME/ud) can help do common tasks or entirely automate making certain types of code be hot replaceable.

+In addition to the `module.hot.*` functions from the Webpack Hot Module Replacement API, the following is also implemented:

+### module.hot.setUpdateMode(mode, options)

+This allows the bundle update mode and options to be changed at runtime. `mode` should be a string and has the same meaning as `mode` in the Plugin Options section. `options` is an optional object which may have the properties `url`, `cacheBust`, and `ignoreUnaccepted`, also with the same meanings as the same options in the Plugin Options section.
+The HMR status must be "idle" when this is called.

 ## Plugin Usage